AnggaR96s/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.